 it will be enough."

-If a scientific approach is more your style, consider this:
+If a scientific approach is your style, consider these benefits of giving thanks

 Research shows that whatever you focus on strengthens its related neural pathways.
 When you focus on anger or lack or feeling sad, you build those pathways.
 Likewise, if you focus on expressing gratitude, love, peace and wholeness, you strengthen those pathways.
 In this regard, science has validated this working of the Law of Attraction right inside your own head.

-Expressing gratitude is not a cure-all for all your ills, nor is it a ticket to getting what you want.
+Giving thanks and expressing gratitude in words and action is not a cure-all for all your ills, nor is it a ticket to getting what you want.
 It is a healing balm to your heart and to those on its receiving end.
+It is a willingness to step into the flow of life with its ups and downs and to be a light of unconditional love in all circumstances.
 Spoken or felt with sincerity thankfulness, it will raise your vibration and open you to new awareness and possibilities.
 Expressing gratitude may well be one of the most important things you can do for your health and happiness.
 It is a cornerstone of spiritual wellness.

 Your turn - With all the negativity in the world, it's nice to take a few moments to remember and share the good things of life.
 The Law of Resonance teaches that the energy we put out is the energy we attract and add to the collective consciousness.
 I invite you to share what you are grateful for - a list, an event, a healing, a person you love.